Wag & Purr Elite Pet Boarding

 Dogs: rabbies (1 or 3 year), DHLPPC (yearly), Bordetella (yearly)*

-Cats: Rabies (1 or 3 year), FVRCP (every 2 years), negative FeLV test in the past 2 years
+Cats: Rabies (1 or 3 year), FVRCP (every 2 years), negative FeLV test in the past 2 years OR a Feline leukemia vaccination.

 * The bordetella vaccine helps prevent a condition known as "kennel cough".
 In order to be effective, a first-time vaccination shold be administered at least 7 days prior to boarding.
 Some evidence recommended that for maximum protection, the vaccination should be administered every 6 months for canines who are boarded, however, most veterinarians administer a yearly bordetella which will be accepted.
 The bordetella vaccine does not guarantee kennel cough will not occur, but will greatly minimize the chance of occurrence.